A CV vs. a ResumeTweet

 If you want to make sure you submit the correct document when applying to a school or a job, you should keep the differences in mind.

-If you find that some employers and schools request CVs while some prefer resumes, you may want to prepare both types of document.
+If you find that some employers and schools request CVs while some prefer resumes, you may want to prepare both types of documents.

 Learn What Separates a Resume from a CV

 One difference between a CV and a resume is the length of the document.
-A resume should be kept to one or two pages, while a CV is often longer.
+A resume should be kept to one or two pages maximum, while a CV is often longer.

 Not surprisingly, this means a CV usually provides greater detail than a resume.
 When you write a CV, you should include not only your educational background and job experience, but also any awards, research experience and publications you have.

 You can even list courses you have taken that may improve your chances of getting the job or being accepted by a school.

 Since a CV covers more ground, you should not have to change it for every position you apply for.
 This is one difference between a CV and a resume, since it’s often advised to alter your resume depending on the position, only listing relevant jobs and skills.

 When you submit a CV, as with a resume, you typically include a cover letter that’s modified for each particular position.

 When to Use a CV vs. a Resume